-5.2.3 Policies For Multiple Dwellings in Residential Areas
+5.32.3 Policies For Multiple Dwellings in Residential Areas

-Multiple dwellings, including four plexes, town houses and low/medium rise apartments shall be subject to the following policies:
+Multiple dwellings, including four-plexes, town-houses and low/medium rise apartmentdwellings over three storeys in heights-shall be subject to the following policies:

-- a) Locations should be proximate to adequate open space or park areas, schools, or Village Centre areas where possible. - b) Densities proposed should be generally compatible with adjacent densities when proposed adjacent to or within existing residential areas. - c) For apartment dwellings, locations should be in close proximity to a major roadway, or roadway suitable for carrying higher than average volumes of traffic. - d) The excessive clustering of multiple dwellings shall be avoided, and a general integration and distribution of such uses at appropriate locations within neighbourhoods or settlements is encouraged. - e) Notwithstanding Subsection (d) above, the siting of multiple dwellings adjacent to or in close proximity to Village Centres, is encouraged. - f) Townhouses and apartments shall be subject to the site plan approval requirements of Section 41 of the Planning Act, and Section 10.5 of this Plan and having regard for the Municipality's Site Plan Manual and Urban Design Guidelines.
+- a) Locations should be proximate to adequate open space or park areas, schools, or Village Centre areas, where possible. - b) Densities proposed should be generally compatible with adjacent densities when proposed adjacent to or within existing residential areas. - c) For apartment dwellings, locations should be in close proximity to a major roadway, or roadway suitable for carrying higher than average volumes of traffic. - d) The excessive clustering of multiple dwellings shall be avoided, and a general integration and distribution of such uses at appropriate locations within neighbourhoods or settlements is encouraged. - de) Notwithstanding Subsection (d) above, Tthe siting of multiple dwellings adjacent to or in close proximity to Village Centres, is encouraged. - ef) Townhouses and apartments shall be subject to the site plan approval requirements of Section 41 of the Planning Act, and Section 10.5 of this Plan and having regard for the Municipality's Site Plan Manual and Urban Design Guidelines. - fg) The Municipality's zoning by-law shall establish an appropriate zoning standards such as setbacks and maximum heights for apartment dwellings and other uses.

-5.3 VILLAGE CENTRES
+5.43 VILLAGE CENTRES

-5.3.1 General Village Centre Goals
+5.43.1 General Village Centre Goals